yourabi/chlone/Readme.md

 Chlone
 ====

 Chlone is a simple tool to clone file permissions.
+Similar results can be achieved with a combination of stat (stat -x), chown, chmod, and chflags...
+However, scripting this functionality introduces another set of cross-platform intricacies (and headaches).

+Chlone has been tested, and is supported on: Mac OS X 10.8, FreeBSD, and Ubuntu 12.04.1 LTS.
+It should work on any POSIX compliant system however cloning of "user-defined" flags is only supported on FreeBSD and Mac OS X at the moment.

 Get Chlone
 --------